riyadhalnur/godi/README.md

 srv.AddMiddlewares(middleware.MyMiddlewareFunc)
 ...
 ```
 *P.S.* Middleware order matters.
-You can also use any middleware that implements the basic middleware
+You can also use any middleware that matches the `http.HandlerFunc` signature

 **Services**
 To add and register a service, create a new folder under `pkg/service`.
 Export the list of routes it will use and then register them with the server instance.